MartinThoma/MartinThoma.github.io/_posts/2013-10-22-working-terminal.md

 environment (MATE) and I want to use command line tools within that environment.
 So I need a "terminal window":

-{% caption align="aligncenter" width="300" caption="Terminal Window with ZSH and Bash" url="../images/2013/10/teriminal-window-300x168.png" alt="Terminal Window with ZSH and Bash" height="168" class="size-medium wp-image-76644" %}
+{% caption align="aligncenter" width="300" caption="Terminal Window with ZSH and Bash" url="../images/2013/10/teriminal-window.png" alt="Terminal Window with ZSH and Bash" height="168" class="size-medium" %}

 ZSH and Bash are both Unix shells.
 A shell is a command line interpreter that provides a text-based user interface.